 Never in my life would I have considered myself a data storyteller.
-While I had always been good at math—taking multiple levels of calculus throughout my years of high school, college, and grad schools—numbers didn’t really interested me.
-I was more interested in disciplines like sociology and government that I felt were ‘solving real problems.’
+While I had always been good at math — taking multiple levels of calculus throughout my years of high school, college, and grad schools — numbers didn’t really interest me.
+I was more interested in disciplines I felt were “solving real problems,” like sociology and government.
 Eventually, I majored in English because I enjoyed the challenge of interpreting and communicating complex ideas.
-Plus, someone once told me that ‘girls can’t be good at math.’
+Plus, someone once told me, “Girls can’t be good at math.”

-Five years later, I have a master’s degree in a statistics discipline, have the experience of building analytics systems for enterprise organization, consult for a machine learning technology company, and am building out a ‘data storytelling’ service with my co-founder—a data scientist—through a consulting firm.
+Five years later, I have a master’s degree in a statistics discipline, have the experience of building analytics systems for an enterprise organization, consult for a machine-learning technology company, and am building out a data storytelling service with my co-founder — a data scientist — through a consulting firm.
 The kicker?
-Even though my co-founder has designed cancer detection algorithms, he doesn’t have a traditional ‘math background’ either.
+Even though my co-founder has designed cancer detection algorithms, he doesn’t have a traditional “math background” either.

 The biggest lessons I’ve learned are that:

 1. Math does solve real problems and is relevant to almost any discipline.